bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

 ## Applications

-Boldo et. al. in the original round to odd paper [2] and subsequent papers [4] provide potential applications for round-to-odd.
+Boldo et. al. in the original round to odd paper [2] and a subsequent paper [4] provide potential applications for round-to-odd.
-These use cases include
+They include
   emulation of FMA,
   correctly-rounded addition of 3 terms, correctly-rounded sum of $$n$$ terms